Solid South

 Arkansas voted Democratic in all 23 presidential elections from 1876 through 1964; other states were not quite as solid but generally supported Democrats for president.

 The Solid South was the electoral voting bloc for the Democratic Party in the Southern United States between the end of the Reconstruction era in 1877 and the Civil Rights Act of 1964.
-In the aftermath of the Compromise of 1877 and the failure of the Lodge Bill of 1890, Southern Democrats disenfranchised nearly all blacks in all the former states of the Confederate States of America during the late 19th century and the early 20th century.
+In the aftermath of the Compromise of 1877 and the failure of the Lodge Bill of 1890, Southern Democrats disenfranchised nearly all black people in all the former states of the Confederate States of America during the late 19th century and the early 20th century.

 During this period, the Democratic Party controlled southern state legislatures and most local, state and federal officeholders in the South were Democrats.
 This resulted in a one-party system, in which a candidate's victory in Democratic primary elections was tantamount to election to the office itself.
 White primaries were another means that the Democrats used to consolidate their political power, excluding blacks from voting.

 The "Solid South" included all 11 former Confederate states: Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia.
 It also included to a lesser extent Kentucky and Oklahoma, (Note: Oklahoma became a state in 1907.) which remained electorally competitive during the Jim Crow era.
 The Border states of Delaware, Maryland, and West Virginia were rarely identified with the Solid South after the 1896 United States presidential election, while Missouri became a bellwether state after the 1904 United States presidential election.
 The Solid South only began to fall after World War II, and ended in the 1960s as a result of the Civil rights movement.

-The Solid South can also refer to the "Southern strategy" that has been employed by Republicans since the 1960s to increase their electoral power in the South.
+The Solid South can also refer to the result of the "Southern strategy" employed by the Republican Party since the 1960s to increase their power in the South.
 Republicans have been the dominant party in most political offices within the South since 2010.
 The main exception to this trend has been the state of Virginia.